BlessingEbele/alx-backend-graphql_crm/crm/README.md

 ---

-### 5. Start Celery Worker
+## 3. Start Celery Worker

-Run the Celery worker to process tasks:
+Run the Celery worker in one terminal:

 ```bash
 celery -A crm worker -l info